Why do we need creative consultation and support?

 What we’ll do in the seminar

-This 5-week seminar will introduce participants to the Balint group process: participatory meetings in which the group shares cases from their clinical work.
+This seminar will introduce participants to the Balint group process: participatory meetings in which the group shares cases from their clinical work.
 The group then uses experience-near language, to reflect on the relational encounter.
 Participants will each get a turn to describe a client-practitioner situation that interests them, then sit back and listen to the group reflect thoughtfully and creatively about the case.
 The presenter then gets a goody-bag of new ideas, validations, insights, and often a renewed feeling of connection to take with them back to their practice.

 Who the course serves